-- Requirements, compliance with which can be tested and definitions: in roman type. - Explanations, advice, introductions, general statements, exceptions and references in smaller roman type. - Headings of subclauses and test specifications in italic type. - An asterisk is placed before each clause for which rationale is included in Appendix AA.
+- Requirements, compliance with which can be tested, and definitions: in roman type. - Headings of subclauses and test specifications in italic type. - An asterisk is placed before each clause for which rationale is included in Appendix AA.

 This Standard requires reference to other Standards which are detailed in Appendix LL.